 Similar to other types of care, paying for nursing home expenses either out of pocket or out of a retirement account is an available option.
 For wealthier adults with deep savings, this may be a viable solution.
 For most families, though, there simply won't be enough savings left to cover the costs associated with long-term nursing home stays.
 Even those who could afford to pay for nursing home care out of pocket would be wise to look into long-term care insurance, as doing so can save money that can later be passed down to children or grandchildren-either to pay for funeral expenses, or simply as an inheritance.

 If the senior in question is a veteran, then the Veterans Administration Aid and Attendance program will be able to help finance the costs of nursing home care.
 This program pays out monthly funds for both a veteran and the veteran's spouse to stay in nursing home facilities.
-The monthly payments, while over $1,700 for a veteran and over $1,000 for their spouse, are a mere pittance when compared to the overall cost of nursing home care, but can still help to lessen the blow.
+The monthly payments, while over $1,700 for a veteran and over $1,000 for their spouse, are a mere pittance when compared to the overall cost of nursing home care but can still help to lessen the blow.

-Bottom line, the sooner you or your family start planning for the costs of nursing home care, the better prepared you will be to handle those serious expenses.
+Bottom line, the sooner you or your family start planning for the costs of nursing home care, the better prepared you will be to handle these serious expenses.
 The extremely high costs of nursing home facilities can put any family into financial hardship, but using a combination of the above methods should help reduce the strain while making sure the senior in your life gets the care they need and deserve.